pegi3s/dockerfiles/clustalomega/1.2.4/README.md

-# Using the Clustal Omega image
+# Using the Clustal Omega image in Linux
 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/clustalomega -i /data/sequences.fasta -o /data/sequences_aligned.fasta`

 In this command, you should replace: